Fit-Yonder/Fit-Yonder.github.io/index.md

 # User Guide

+>FitYonder is currently under developement.
+If you would like to test out our web app feel free to sign in with one of our test accounts.

+Admin:
+username: admin@foo.com
+password: changeme

+User:
+username: john@foo.com
+password: changeme

 Anyone with a UH account can login to Fit Yonder by clicking on the login button.
-The UH CAS authentication screen then appears and requests your UH account and password:
+The UH CAS authentication screen then appears and requests your UH account and password: (pending implementation)

 ![](images/bowfolios-cas.png)